percona/percona-backup-mongodb/SECURITY.md

 # Reporting security vulnerabilities

-Please report any vulnerabilities to our project in [Jira](https://jira.percona.com/projects/PBM/issues).
+Please report any vulnerabilities privately by emailing our security team at [security@percona.com](mailto:security@percona.com).
+Do not create public Jira issues for security vulnerabilities or disclose details in publicly accessible trackers.

 Once a vulnerability has been reported, it should be reviewed, recorded, assigned, and fixed or addressed as appropriate.
 Based initially on an internal severity assessment (for example, using CVSS or our internal severity ratings; if a CVE is later assigned, its criticality may inform or adjust this assessment and may be reduced internally with certain compensating controls that mitigate the severity level),